phylum-dev/documentation/docs/knowledge_base/policy_phylum.md

-Curated subset of the Phylum policies will be automatically active on newly created groups and personal projects to insure Phylum analysis captures all significant vulnerabilities and issues from the get-go.
+A curated subset of the Phylum policies will be automatically active on newly created groups and personal projects to ensure Phylum surfaces potential risks in your projects.